• 8 plum tomatoes, halved lengthwise

 • 3 tablespoons olive oil

-• Salt and freshly ground black pepper
+• Freshly ground black pepper

-• 12 ounces pappardelle or mafalda pasta
+• 12 ounces whole wheat pappardelle or mafalda pasta

 • 1 clove garlic, minced

-• 1 8-ounce can tomato sauce
+• 1 8-ounce can low-sodium tomato sauce

 • 1 tablespoon snipped fresh thyme